amin-prvn/app-store/README.md

 ## Run The Project In Local Environment

-0. Create a .env file from [`.env.sample`](./.env.sample) and update environment variables.
+0. Go to the project folder and Copy .env file from [`.env.sample`](./.env.sample) and update environment variables.

 ```sh
 $ cp .env.sample .env
 ```

-1. Go to the project folder and Create virtualenv.
+1. Create virtualenv.
 ```
 python3 -m virtualenv venv
 ```